-This luxury beach lodge offers five room types all built of wood, thatch and glass on raised platforms set in indigenous coastal bush nestled in the undulating dunes within wave breaking distance from the sea.
+This luxury beach lodge offers five room types all built of wood; thatch as well as glass on raised platforms set in indigenous coastal bush nestled in the undulating dunes within wave breaking distance from the sea.

 LUXURY DIVE RESORT & TURTLE TRACKING

 Thonga Beach Lodge lies in Mabibi Bay; adjacent to Africa’s southern-most coral reefs making it the only tropical dive site in South Africa.
 In global terms; Mabibi offers some of the best diving in the world, but it has gone largely unnoticed because of its remoteness.
 Even in South Africa it has remained secluded and so divers are guaranteed an exciting underwater experience.
 More than 1,200 species of fish are on the reefs off Mabibi; including Moorish idols, parrot fish, blue surgeons and marble as well as manta rays.
 The warm Indian Ocean waters also attract huge schools of bottlenose dolphin as well as sharks, whale sharks and turtles.
 Thonga Beach Lodge is the perfect luxury dive resort from which to explore these pristine waters.